 $595 tuition rate.
 Certificate awarded upon completion by the Centre for Executive Education at the University for Peace, established by the General Assembly of the United Nations.

 Enroll with someone else and each will receive a 10% discount.

 Shelly Galvin is leading technology learning company CBT Nuggets’ Director of Corporate Social Responsibility and Engagement.
 Shelly is a pioneer of modern corporate philanthropy.
 She has worked as a fundraiser and consultant globally with nonprofit organizations, NGOs, and social entrepreneurs.
 She also worked on a proposal development and business development team with small companies in Africa and the Middle East competing for USAID project funding.

-She’s won funding for projects large and small, from a $5,000 campaign for diversity in education training for local teachers to a $300M infrastructure project for USAID West Bank/Gaza.
-Most recently, Shelly helped NGO Drop in the Bucket win $100,000 from Coca Cola to aid South Sudanese refugees, the first time Coca Cola’s philanthropic arm has supported disaster relief efforts.
+Shelly has s won funding for projects large and small, from a $5,000 campaign for diversity in education training for local teachers to a $300M infrastructure project for USAID West Bank/Gaza.
+Most recently, she helped NGO Drop in the Bucket win $100,000 from Coca Cola to aid South Sudanese refugees, the first time Coca Cola’s philanthropic arm has supported disaster relief efforts.
 Shelly holds a diploma in Social Innovation from the University for Peace (UPEACE) Centre for Executive Education.